dbosak01/logr/README.md

 There are already several logging packages for R.  Why create another one?

-What the other logging packages have in common is that they were built for R package developers.
-What is different about the **logr** package is that it is built for normal R users: statisticians, analysts, researchers, students, teachers, business people, etc.
+Because the other logging packages all have something in common: they were built for *R package developers*.

+What is different about the **logr** package is that it is built for *normal R users*: statisticians, analysts, researchers, students, teachers, business people, etc.

 The **logr** package is for those people who just need a written record of their